ncatlab/nlab-content/pages/286.md

 It does not break equivalence-invariance to state that two [[morphisms]] are equal, given a common [[source]] and [[target]]; this is because a [[hom-set]] is a [[set]], where equality is meaningful.
 However, it violates the principle of equivalence to state that two morphisms are equal if the source and target are *not* given, because this includes the claim that their sources (which are objects) are equal, and similarly for the targets.

-It violates the principle of equivalence to state that two morphisms in a $2$-[[2-category|category]] are equal, because these morphisms are objects in a [[hom-category]], but does not violate the principle of equivalence to state that that two $2$-moprhisms are equal, given a common source and target.
+It violates the principle of equivalence to state that two morphisms in a $2$-[[2-category|category]] are equal, because these morphisms are objects in a [[hom-category]], but does not violate the principle of equivalence to state that that two $2$-morphisms are equal, given a common source and target.
 And so on.
 In an $\infty$-[[infinity-category|category]], *every* claim of equality break equivalence-invariance.

 Defining higher categorial structures using such equalities violating equivalence-invariance tends to lead to *strict* concepts; avoiding them and imposing coherence relations leads to *weak* concepts.
 Sometimes there is a [[coherence theorem]] showing that every weak concept can be strictified, which justifies using equality as a figure of speech.
-See [[Gray-category]] and [[model category]] for examples of this in action.
+See [[bicategory]], [[Gray-category]], and [[model category]] for examples of this in action.

 ### Principle of equivalence in quantum theory {#daggers}